Results from the DC-8 Inlet Characterization Experiment (DICE): Airborne Versus Surface Sampling of Mineral Dust and Sea Salt Aerosols

 Aerosol Science and Technology

 Digital Object Identifier (DOI)

 McNaughton, Cameron; Clarke, A D.; Howell, S G.; Pinkerton, M; Anderson, Bruce; Thornhill, Lee; Hudgins, Charlie; Winstead, E L.; Dibb, Jack E.; Scheuer, Eric; and Maring, H, "Results from the DC-8 Inlet Characterization Experiment (DICE): Airborne Versus Surface Sampling of Mineral Dust and Sea Salt Aerosols" (2007).
-Earth Sciences Scholarship.
+Aerosol Science and Technology.
 185.